marcoappio/hydra-mq/README.md

 ## Processors

 Processor daemons dequeue messages from the queue and perform work on them as per the `processorFn`.
 By default a processor will wait until it finishes processing a message before dequeuing another one.
 This behaviour can be changed by setting `executionSlots` to a number larger than `1`.
-Message throughput can be further increased by spawning additional processors, allowing messages to be concurrently dequeued (which happens efficiently thanks to `SKIP LOCKED`).
+Message throughput can be further increased by spawning multiple processors, allowing messages to be concurrently dequeued (which happens efficiently thanks to `SKIP LOCKED`).

 ```typescript
 const processor = deployment.daemon.processor({